Your journey to becoming an outstanding doctor starts here

 Your progress will be assessed using a combination of methods, including written exams, practical skills assessments, portfolio submission and group presentations.

-Following successful completion of the Gateway Year, achieving a minimum 40% pass rate in each of the six modules, you will automatically progress to Year 1 of our MB BS Medicine programme.
+Following successful completion of the Gateway Year, passing each of the six modules, you will automatically progress to Year 1 of our MB BS Medicine programme.

 University of Hull accommodation is guaranteed for Gateway Year students – with free WiFi, plus utility bills and insurance included in the rent.